These materials introduce students to AP and help them explore whether AP is right for them:

 Insights into AP Potential™

-Learn more about the power of AP Potential data included with your students' PSAT/NMSQT® scores can help you identify and coach students who demonstrate potential for success in specific AP courses.
+Use AP Potential to open the world of AP to academically qualified students who otherwise may be overlooked.
+Based on PSAT/NMSQT score data, AP Potential can help you identify and coach students who demonstrate potential for success in specific AP courses.

 7 Steps to Start an AP Course